IT IS THE RESPONSIBILITY OF EACH CONTESTANT to know these rules. A rule violation compromises the entire tournament field and future CBL events.

 10. PRACTICE FISHING

-You can pre-fish the body of water whenever it is open prior to the tournament.
+With the exception of the TOC, you can pre-fish the body of water whenever it is open prior to the tournament.
 You may pre-fish at any time up until midnight the day prior to the tournament.
-During the tournament, a competitor may not use a CB radio, a VHF marine band radio, a cellular phone, or any other type of communication device for the purpose of locating or catching fish.
+The TOC is off limits the week prior to the event.
+During a tournament, a competitor may not use a CB radio, a VHF marine band radio, a cellular phone, or any other type of communication device for the purpose of locating or catching fish.
 These devices may be used for emergency purposes only.
 During the tournament, a team must not have the assistance or advice from anyone to locate bass.
 Failure to report violations or suggestions to violate these rules will be cause for disqualification.